A statistical framework for analyzing shape in a time series of random geometric objects: Introduction

 The aim of this article is to introduce a new framework that addresses these issues in an intrinsic way.
-We provide statistical foundations for applying multiscale geometric descriptors to capture the (evolving) geometric features in temporal-spatial data sets.
-Broadly speaking, our framework integrates statistical methodology and topological data analysis in the context of \textit{functional time series} by viewing the data as arising from a time-varying metric space-valued stochastic process.
-Functional time series analysis is concerned with the development of inference techniques to optimally extract information from complex data structures that can be seen to arise as sequentially collected recordings from processes that vary over a continuum.
-Technological advances have made such complex data sets amenable to analysis, leading to an increased interest in this field over the past few decades (e.g., see~\cite{b00,he,hk,cm2021,detkokvol2020,ys2022, pt12,vDD22} and the references therein).
-The point of view is that the fundamental datum is a function (i.e., the observations are points in a function space), enabling the development of statistical tools that account for the underlying structure.

-Even though the literature on functional time series mainly focuses on processes with elements in normed vector spaces (or embeds them into one), its conceptual essence encompasses processes with elements in metric spaces, and thus naturally supports the analysis of geometric features.
-Indeed, by viewing the ensemble of point clouds as arising from an underlying (time-varying) metric space-valued stochastic processes we provide a setting in which stringent assumptions can be relaxed; minimal hypotheses on the sampling regime are required to ensure that the invariants of the point clouds consistently represent the actual geometric features of the underlying latent process.
+We provide statistical foundations for applying a wide variety of shape descriptors to capture the geometric features in temporal-spatial data sets.
+Broadly speaking, our framework integrates statistical methodology and geometric data analysis in the context of \textit{functional time series} by viewing the data as arising from a time-varying metric space-valued stochastic process.
+The perspective here is that the fundamental datum is a function (i.e., the observations are points in a function space), enabling the development of statistical tools that account for the underlying structure.
+Even though the burgeoning literature on functional time series (e.g., see~\cite{b00,hk,detkokvol2020,HyndShang09, pt12,vDD22} and the references therein) focuses on processes with elements in normed vector spaces, mainly Hilbert spaces, its conceptual essence encompasses processes with elements in metric spaces, and thus naturally supports the analysis of geometric features.

+By viewing an ensemble of point clouds as arising from an underlying time-varying metric space-valued stochastic process, we put forward a comprehensive theory.
+In \autoref{sec2}, we start by introducing a notion of locally stationary metric space-valued processes, which enables development of statistical methodology even if the probabilistic structure of the process changes over time.
+Within this setting, we address fundamental questions and provide the groundwork for meaningful inference on invariants that capture shape of the latent process via point clouds.
+We explain the general nature of the shape descriptors that fit into our framework, show what distributional properties of the process are preserved on the space of shape descriptors, and introduce mild assumptions on the sampling regime that not only ensure inference drawn based on point clouds is consistent for the geometric features of the latent process, but also that enable the study of the corresponding level of statistical accuracy.

+Our framework allows us to develop suitable statistical inference techniques which capture the distributional properties but are not constructed directly on the underlying Polish space, thereby avoiding the aforementioned difficulties.
+This part of our theory consists of two foundational results (\autoref{sec3}).